benmatela/PeopleApp/README.md

 * NodeJs for the React frontend
 * Docker and Docker Compose for containerization

+For the rest of the packages used in the app, in the client side you can look at `package.json` and for the API application(layers) look at the `csproj` in each layer eg `People.Infrastructure/People.Infrastructure.csproj`.

 ## Setting Up:

 1. Clone the repository: